Protecting Your Contents In a Rental Property

 - Average call centre answer time under 1 minute

 Chat online with an insurance expert

-Often insurance can involve more complex situations and circumstances, therefore we have our insurance experts standing by to help you through a quote.
-If you have any questions about how to quote for your type of property, personal circumstances or special insurance needs – just chat to us!
+Our insurance experts are standing by to help you with a quote.
+If you have any questions about how to quote for your type of property or personal circumstances – just chat to us!

 Cover for your personal possessions

 At CoverBuilder, we also provide the option to include personal possessions cover on your renter’s insurance policy.
-By selecting this optional cover, items such as mobile phones, laptops or expensive handbags can be covered against damage, loss or theft both within your home and when you are out and about.
+By selecting this cover, items such as mobile phones, laptops or expensive handbags are protected.
+This is against damage, loss or theft, both within your home and when you are out and about.